swimos/swim-runtime-js/swim-core/swim-util/README.md

 `OrderedMap` that memoizes partial combinations of sub-elements to support efficient, incremental reduction of continuously mutating datasets.

-### Cache implementations

-`HashGenCacheMap` and `HashGenCacheSet` implement efficient hashed generational caches that discard the least recently used value with the worst hit rate per hash bucket.

 ### Assertions

 The exported `Assert` interface provides a common API for constraint testing